Current and Upcoming Botanical Art Classes by Heeyoung Kim

 “Drawing Fundamentals for Beginners’ is a great entrée into the botanical world.
 You are a special teacher that can show both the macro (elegant form) and micro (technique/measurements) and how they work together to create art.
 I’ve truly enjoyed this class.”

-Watercolor for Beginners: 3 Courses - Zoom, April - June
+Watercolor for Beginners: 3 Courses - Zoom, Winter schedule 2025 TBA

 You Can and Should Control Everything!
 Watercolor paintings in general look loose and spontaneous, which is the charm of the medium.
 When it comes to a traditional botanical art/illustration style, however, it is far from being loose and spontaneous.
 Perfect renderings including ‘clean-but-not-hard’ edges, soft blending and gradation, accurate descriptions of the plant subject in shape, color and texture, etc are critical to create a botanical artwork of good quality.